The University of St. Thomas is moving closer to its Roman Catholic roots … literally.

 Under the Catholic Studies Rome Program, St. Thomas juniors and seniors who are majoring in Catholic studies spend either a semester or year living in Rome and studying at the Angelicum, the Dominican Pontifical University of St. Thomas Aquinas, located near the Vatican.

 In St. Paul, about 100 St. Thomas undergraduates are majoring in the 6-year-old interdisciplinary program in Catholic studies.
-A master’s program in Catholic studies will begin in fall 2001.
+A graduate-level program in Catholic studies also is being developed at the university.

 “The new campus in Rome presents an exciting opportunity for St. Thomas from many standpoints,” explained Dr. Don Briel, who holds the Koch Chair in Catholic Studies and is director of the St. Thomas Center for Catholic Studies.
 “Currently our students attend classes at the Angelicum but are housed at different locations in Rome.
 This will allow all our Catholic studies students to live, study and worship as one community in the heart of the city.